Region 6 - Valley City

 Class A: Land Surveying and Mapping

 Discovering Land Surveying and how we, as Land Surveyors, help build the world around us by using technology such as Laser scanners, Robots, GPS and Drones.
-(23)
+(24)

-Class C: Customs & Border Protection
+Class C: Border Protection

 Class D: DIY Breadboard Circuits